johnshellabarger/mortgage-calculator/README.md

 <p align="center">
   <h3 align="center">Welcome to my Amortization Calculator</h3>
   <p align="center">
-    An app that tests users trivia skills!
+    An app that show the reduction of debt and display the payment breakdown of interest paid, principal paid and loan balance over the life of the loan.
     <br />
     <br />
   </p>